JhongC/IntuneDocs/intune/devices-wipe.md

 ## Wipe

 The **Wipe** action restores a device to its factory default settings.
 The user data is kept if you choose the **Retain enrollment state and user account** checkbox.
 Otherwise, the drive is securely erased.
+This feature only applies to company-owned devices.

 |Wipe action|**Retain enrollment state and user account**|Removed from Intune management|Description|
 |:-------------:|:------------:|:------------:|------------|